+Coppin State University is a fully accredited university that offers undergraduate and graduate degree programs.
 Coppin State University offers students programs of study through their School of Arts and Sciences, School of Education, School of Professional Studies, School of Graduate Studies, School of Business, Honors College, the McNair Program, Institute of Standardized Testing, and their College of Health Professions, which contains both the School of Allied Health and the School of Nursing.
-The Information Technology department at Coppin State has won the EDUCAUSE Award for Innovation in Network Technology as well as the Education All-Star Award from Network World Magazine for Information Technology.
+Prospective students also have the opportunity to enroll in online programs.
+Students can earn a degree through 100% online course work.